SuhasChalotra/gym-snakes/README.md

 1. Make sure you did a full install on the gym package (MujoCo can be ignored)
 2. If the gym-snakes import fails, make sure you have added the directory to PATH

-## ToDo
-1. Fix the collision checker that is called when snakes are created